ADMINISTRATION:

 England (later renamed "Todd Street" and subsequently

-overbuilt by Victoria Station in the 1840s, only a few yards
+overbuilt by Victoria Station in the 1840s).

 'Mother' Ann Lee (as she came to be called), was a founder member